Cresspresso/file_local_namespace/README.md

 Allows you to declare anonymous namespaces in separate header files, avoiding name pollution.

-The file local namespace should contain aliases (using statements) because other members are not reliably accessable from your headers' accompanying cpp files.
+The file local namespace should contain aliases (using statements) because other members are not reliably accessable from cpp files accompanying your headers.

 ## Installation

-This is a single-file header-only library.
+This is a single-file header-only C++ library.

 1. Copy `FILE_LOCAL_NAMESPACE.HPP` from the `include` folder into your project.
 2. Add the directory of the copied file to your project dependencies (`additional include directories` for Visual Studio).
 3. Include the header file. `#include <FILE_LOCAL_NAMESPACE.HPP>`
-4. Declare the namespace. `namespace FILE_LOCAL_NAMESPACE { /* your aliases here */ }`
+4. Declare the namespace. `namespace FILE_LOCAL_NAMESPACE { using namespace std; }`

 ## How it Works

-The FILE_LOCAL_NAMESPACE macro expands to an identifier.
+The `FILE_LOCAL_NAMESPACE` macro expands to an identifier.

-Every time this header is included, the FILE_LOCAL_NAMESPACE identifier is changed.
+Every time this header is included, the `FILE_LOCAL_NAMESPACE` identifier is changed.

-You can then declare a new namespace with the name FILE_LOCAL_NAMESPACE.
+You can then declare a new namespace with the name `FILE_LOCAL_NAMESPACE`.

-## Non-Standard Macro __COUNTER__
+## Non-Standard Macro `__COUNTER__`

 The macro `__COUNTER__` must increment every time it is expanded.